russelljjarvis/ScienceAccessibility/paper.md

 Data are available here: [Open Science Framework data repository](https://osf.io/dashboard).

 ### Contextualized Readability Output
 The generated plot for contextualized readability information is a histogram binned by readability score, initially populated exclusively by the ART corpus [@Soldatova:2007] data.
 We use this data because it is a pre-established library of scientific papers.
+The readability of ART Corpus has also been shown to be comparable to that of other scientific journals [2].

-The mean readability scores of Upgoer5 [@Kuhn:2016], Wikipedia, and PMEG [@Bulhak:1996] libraries are labeled on the plot as sngle data points to contextualize the complexity of the ART corpus data with other text repositories of known complexity.
+The mean readability scores of Upgoer5 [@Kuhn:2016], Wikipedia, and PMEG [@Bulhak:1996] libraries are labeled on the plot as single data points to contextualize the complexity of the ART corpus data with other text repositories of known complexity.

 We also include mean readability scores from two scholarly reference papers, Science Declining Over Time [@Kutner:2006] and Science of Writing [@Gopen:1990], which discuss writing to a broad audience in an academic context.
 We use these to demonstrate the feasibility of discussing complex content using more accessible language.